Wr3tchedTorch/wr3tchedTorch/README.md

 # 💫 About Me:
-🔭 I’m currently working on a personal project called Flashnouns<br>🌱 I’m currently improving my skills at: React, Node, Express and Godot.<br>🎓 I graduated in System Development from Etec<br>🎓 I'm majoring in Systems Analysis and Development at Fatec
+🔭 I’m currently working on a personal project called Flashnouns<br>
+🌱 I’m currently improving my skills at: React, Node, Express and Godot.<br>
+🎓 I graduated in System Development at Etec<br>
+🎓 I'm majoring in Systems Analysis and Development at Fatec

 ## 🌐 Socials: